Paul Edmund Strzelecki in Australia 1839-43

 Count STRELESKI, the Naturalist, left the Australian Club on Sunday morning for Goulbourn, taking with him a covered cart, two horses, and a servant.
 It is his intention to explore the country, south of Yass to Port Phillip.
 He will then proceed to Launceston, exploring the interior of Van Diemen's Land as he goes along.
 He expects to return from Hobart Town to Sydney in about 4 months ; when we hope to be able to lay before our Readers some valuable information respecting the southern parts of the Colony.
 The Count will be accompanied part of the way by Mr. James Macarthur.

-27 December - Strzelecki leaves Camden Park.
-He subsequently travels [possibly] to the Illawarra and southward towards Goulburn.
+* 27 December - Strzelecki leaves Camden Park.
+He subsequently travels [possibly] to the Illawarra and southward towards Goulburn, possibly by the Shoalhaven and Bundanoon.

 1840